jeanbza/git-chef-basic-jenkins-ci/README.md

 1. SSH into your instance
 1. `cd git-chef-basic-jenkins-ci && git pull && sudo chef-solo -c solo.rb -j runlist.json`

+## Some notes

+- The ruby recipes could probably be removed because it's part of the setup, but I figure this repo might be useful in a Vagrant setup, which that would not have been installed ahead of time.
+Feel free to remove in your own setup or fork.
+- Echoing things into bash_profile is pretty terrible.
+Will remove at some point unless someone beats me to it with a PR.

 ## Feedback and suggestions